2019 Ford F150 Specifications, Pricing, Pictures and Videos

 In 1978, the Bronco was redesigned and based on the F-series trucks, and was redesigned again in 1980 along with the other F-Series trucks.
 The Bronco largely followed the various redesigns of the F-Series until it was discontinued in 1997 in favor of the Expedition.

-Model Value:The F-150 might be the most important vehicle made by Ford.
-It continues to be one of their top-selling vehicles, encouraging Ford to put their best foot forward with the 2017 model.
+Model Value:The F-150 might be the most important vehicle to the Ford motor company.
+It continues to be one of their top-selling vehicles, encouraging Ford to put their best foot forward with the 2019 model.

 The F-150 competes with the Ram, the Chevrolet Silverado and the GMC Sierra 1500, among others, in the full-sized truck category.
 Ford is clearly pushing its new technology and new ideas with the F-150, offering plenty of options not available anywhere else in this class, such as a 360-degree camera and integrated loading ramps stowed in the pickup bed.